In a nutshell

 The Viktor Wynd Museum of Curiosities, Fine Art & UnNatural History

-The Viktor Wynd Museum of Curiosities is a tiny museum housed in the basement of a building in the Hackney neighborhood.
+The Viktor Wynd Museum of Curiosities is a tiny museum in London, tucked away in the basement of a building in Hackney.

-For example, you’ll find the skeleton of a two-headed cat, voodoo artifacts from New Orleans or death masks from New Guinea.
+Among the highlights are the skeleton of a two-headed cat, voodoo artifacts from New Orleans, and death masks from New Guinea.

 Have you been to London and can you recommend more museums that we haven’t listed here?
 Then leave us a comment!